xuehuaxue/SpotifyY/README.md

 # SpotifyY
 Convert user's spotify playlist into a Youtube playlist.
 This app saves time for user who wants to watch music videos for songs under his Spotify playlist.
 Just in one click, the app will handle the conversion and save the result as a playlist to user's Youtube account.

+This is a replication of my CS 411 course project.
+The original project was written in Flask.

 ### The app is currently deployed with [heroku](https://spotifyy.herokuapp.com/), lets try it

 ## Getting Started